Biden administration asks Supreme Court to tell Texas to stop blocking US border agents from patrols

 "The only thing that we're not doing is we're not shooting people who come across the border because of course the Biden administration would charge us with murder," he said as he discussed a New York City lawsuit against charter bus companies that he has used to transport migrants from Texas.

-Mexico’s Secretary of Foreign Relations denounced the comments, saying they could lead to violence and are dehumanizing to migrants.
+Mexico’s foreign relations secretary denounced the comments, saying they could lead to violence and are dehumanizing to migrants.

 On Friday, Abbott said he was making a distinction of what Texas can and cannot do on the border.
 “I was asked to point out where the line is drawn about what would be illegal and I pointed out something that is obviously illegal," he said.